 Two years after unveiling a gecko-inspired, reusable adhesive known as Geckskin, researchers at the University of Massachusetts Amherst have unveiled a new version that, unlike its predecessor, also works on rough surfaces like drywall and wood.

-The first version of Geckskin was only able to adhere to smooth surfaces like glass.
+of Geckskin was only able to adhere to smooth surfaces like glass.
 The new-and-improved version is expected to make it suitable for a wider range of real-world applications.

 "Imagine sticking your tablet on a wall to watch your favourite movie and then moving it to a new location when you want, without the need for pesky holes," said polymer science and engineering professor Al Crosby.